ratmav/dotfiles/README.md

 ### Prefix

-The tmux prefix is currently configured as Ctrl-Space.
+The tmux prefix is currently configured as Ctrl-T.

 ### Keybindings